 This category comprises investment in equity that is neither held for trading nor a contingent consideration arising from a business combination as of FVTOCI initial recognition.
 The Group and the Company irrevocably elect to account for subsequent changes in the investment's fair value in other comprehensive income.
 This election is made on an investment-by-investment basis.
 Dividends are recognised as income in the statements of profit or loss unless the dividend clearly represents a recovery of part of the cost of investment.
-Other net gains and losses are recognised in other comprehensive income.
-On derecognition, gains and losses accumulated in other comprehensive income are not reclassified to the statements of profit or loss.
+Other net gains and losses are recognised in other comprehensive income are not reclassified to the statements of profit or loss.